shapirobd/nick_griffo_website/README.md

 <img width="1440" alt="Images" src="https://user-images.githubusercontent.com/67729880/104086338-f48b4400-5224-11eb-93b3-14d7baacd7ae.png">

-* Once downloaded, make sure to move the `videos/` folder as well as the `images/` folder into the `static/` folder, which lies within the root directory
+* Once downloaded, make sure to move the `videos/` folder as well as the `images/` folder into the `static/` folder, which lies within the project root

 ## Installation

-1. Make sure you are in the root directory for the project, which contains:
+1. Make sure you are in the project root, which contains:

 `app.py`\
 `models.py`\